shahbaz-kamal/donate-bangladesh-website-assignment-5/readme.md

 - **Navbar**: Create a visually appealing navbar with the following structure:
   - Logo positioned in the middle. ✅
-  - "Blog" button on the left.
+  - "Blog" button on the left.✅
-  - Account balance with a coin icon on the right.
+  - Account balance with a coin icon on the right.✅
-  - "Donation" and "History" buttons in the center (as per Figma).
+  - "Donation" and "History" buttons in the center (as per Figma).✅
 - **Donation Cards**: Create 3 donation cards with the following details:
   - Image on the left.
   - Donation title.